 When you click on the live stream, you may have noticed a label beside the title of the game being played.
 This label is usually something like "Twitch team: name".
 This is an indicator that says that the broadcaster is part of a twitch team.
 If you click on the hyperlink in the name, you will be able to switch to the team’s page and see the members who are part of it.
 Since you are interested, this article will show you how to make a Twitch team.

 If you are Twitch and you want to be untied and connected to streamers, then Twitch teams are there for you.
 You get to know people who have the same (game) interests as you.

 If you’re alone in this, making a team needs you to make one major move – signing up for the partner application.
 But before that, see this:

 Newsflash: When you are fresh on Twitch, you are placed on the non-affiliate program.

-Before you make a Twitch team, you need to finish two achievements namely the Path to Affiliate (making you an affiliate) and Path to Partner (making you a partner).
+Before you make a Twitch team, you need to complete two achievements namely the Path to Affiliate (making you an affiliate) and Path to Partner (making you a partner).
 The Path to Affiliate achievement requires you to do the following:

 - Reach 50 followers